Fl0p/zxcvbn-swift/README.md

 * Provides feedback on the password and ways to improve it
 * Returns time estimates on how long it would take to guess the password in different situations

+## Warning

+Slow perfomance dew to re-loading jsons each call needs to be updated

 ## Installation